Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Nonprompt direct photons and their anisotropy

 This qualitative picture is borne out by the numerical calculations which are summarized in Figs.~\ref{fig:best_fit} and~\ref{fig:large_yields}.
-Fig.~\ref{fig:best_fit} compares the predictions of the multi-messenger model \cite{Gale:2021emg} and of the RoSyRa model with the experimental data for the photon yields~\cite{PHENIX_yields_2014, PHENIX_yields_2022} and $v_2$~\cite{PHENIX_v2_2012, PHENIX_v2_2016} spectra resulting from Au-Au collisions at $\sqrt{s_{NN}}=200$ GeV and for $20-40$\% centrality class.
+Figure~\ref{fig:best_fit} compares the predictions of the multimessenger model \cite{Gale:2021emg} and of the RoSyRa model with the experimental data for the photon yields~\cite{PHENIX_yields_2014, PHENIX_yields_2022} and $v_2$~\cite{PHENIX_v2_2012, PHENIX_v2_2016} spectra resulting from Au-Au collisions at $\sqrt{s_{NN}}=200$ GeV and for $20\%-40$\% centrality class.
 The displayed results are for the following parameters: $eB=18000$ MeV$^2\simeq m_\pi^2$, $\Omega=2$ MeV, $T=200$ MeV, $R=5$ fm (the cylinder's radius), and $L=10$~fm (the cylinder's height) and the plasma's lifetime is $\Delta t= 10$~fm/c.
 The RoSyRa contribution to the integrated photon yield is relatively small.
 However, it yields a substantial increase in $v_2$ at low transverse momentum.
-Fig.~\ref{fig:large_yields} shows the RoSyRa photon spectrum for a different set of parameters: $eB=18000$ MeV$^2\simeq m_\pi^2$, $\Omega=3$ MeV, $T=300$ MeV, $R=10$ fm, and $L=c\Delta t = 10$ fm.
+Figure~\ref{fig:large_yields} shows the RoSyRa photon spectrum for a different set of parameters: $eB=18000$ MeV$^2\simeq m_\pi^2$, $\Omega=3$ MeV, $T=300$ MeV, $R=10$ fm, and $L=c\Delta t = 10$ fm.
 In this case, we have an excess of photon production compared to the experimental data.
-As illustrated in Fig.~\ref{fig:large_yields}, rotation substantially enhances the photon emission rate.
+We emphasize that the present RoSyRa results are obtained within a stationary medium under idealized conditions, specifically a constant and homogeneous magnetic field and rotation lasting 10 fm$/c$.
+In contrast, realistic magnetic fields in heavy-ion collisions are expected to decay rapidly, and rotation is typically highly nonuniform.
+Consequently, the comparisons to experimental data in Figs.~\ref{fig:best_fit} and~\ref{fig:large_yields} remain qualitative and serve as an estimate of the effect.
+Although a comprehensive time-integrated calculation is reserved for future work, our analysis validates RoSyRa as a viable candidate mechanism for addressing the direct photon puzzle.
+This is supported by the fact that the rotation values employed here are lower than the late-time global averages required to explain spin polarization~\cite{STAR:2017ckg}, yet they still yield a substantial enhancement in the photon emission rate (Fig.~\ref{fig:large_yields}).